Use distance selling rules to cancel broadband

 To avoid loss of service, however, it's worth confirming this with our old supplier for ourselves.

 Any money paid for the service up front should be refunded within 14 days of cancellation.

 However, broadband providers usually take setup fees alongside the first month's broadband bill, so this is unlikely to apply.

 Mis-selling and service faults

-Too late to use Consumer Contract Regulations to your advantage, but have a serious complaint about your broadband service?
+Too late to use the Consumer Contract Regulations to advantage, but have a serious broadband complaint?

 There is another way out.

-If you have a serious fault or have been mis-sold your broadband, you could escape from the contract by complaining in writing to the supplier.
+If we have a serious fault or have been mis-sold our broadband package, we can sometimes escape from the contract by complaining in writing to the supplier.

-If your supplier refuses to cooperate, you can also complain to an independent adjudication body.
+If they refuse to cooperate, we can also complain to an independent adjudication body.